 St Ninian's Isle, Shetland

-Rachel C. Barrowman with contributions from Katherine Forsyth and Patrick Ashmore et al., The Chapel and Burial Ground on St Ninian’s Isle, Shetland: Excavations past and present, Society for Medieval Archaeology monograph 32, London, 2011.
+Barrowman, R C with contributions from K Forsyth and P Ashmore et al 2011 The Chapel and Burial Ground on St Ninian's Isle, Shetland: Excavations Past and Present.
+Series: Society for medieval archaeology monographs, 32.
+Wakefield: Society for Medieval Archaeology.

 Barrowman, R 2003 ‘A decent burial?
 Excavations at St Ninian’s Isle, July 2000’, in J Downesand A Ritchie (eds.)
 Sea Change: Orkney and Northern Europe in the Later Iron Age AD 300- 800, 51-61.
 Balgavies: Pinkfoot Press.

 Barrowman, R C Forthcoming 'Putting things in context: Re-visiting the archaeology of St Ninian’s Isle', in B Smith (ed.)
 The St Ninian’s Isle Treasure, Sixty Years Since, Proceedings of a conference held in 2008 to mark the finding of the St Ninian's Isle treasure, Lerwick: Shetland Times Publishing.